 ELD 3 curriculum develops students' reading, writing, speaking, and listening skills as specified within the California ELA Standards.
-This course is for students scoring in the Early Advanced and Advanced ranges on the CELDT exam.
+This course is for students scoring in the Early Advanced and Advanced ranges on the ELPAC exam.
+This course may be used as one of the 4 years of required English.
+It may also be used for elective credit.